qmk/qmk_firmware/keyboards/pixelspace/shadow80/readme.md

 # Shadow80

-A 80% layout keyboard with 64 RGB.
+A 80% layout keyboard with 74 RGB.
+We suggest that the default brightness limit of RGB is 210, Because the power may exceed the load capacity of USB.
+(If you have a USB supply that supports external power, you can ignore this suggestion.)

 This PCB about two versions ： hotswap and  solder.

 * Keyboard Maintainer: [PixelSpace](https://github.com/PixelSpaceStudio)